a-type/website/src/pages/blog/lofi-sync.md

 }
 ```

-The value at `name` of the given object is replaced with `1` in this example.
+The value at key `bar` of the given object is replaced with `1` in this example.

-So any time you modify a document, instead of directly assigning to properties, lo-fi generates a list of operations which contain instructions like above.
+So any time you modify a document, instead of directly assigning to properties, Verdant generates a list of operations which contain instructions like above.
 Successive application, in order, of all of these instructions computes the canonical data for your object (which, for performance's sake, is often cached in-memory).

 ### Objects and object references